ankurk91/google-chat-electron/README.md

 | Ubuntu GNOME          | 20.x             |  :heavy_check_mark: |
 | Linux Mint Cinnamon   | 20.x             |  :heavy_check_mark: |
 | MacOS                 | 10.15            |  :white_check_mark: |

+### Major features

+* System tray
+    - New unread message indicator
+    - Offline indicator (no internet or not logged-in)
+    - Close the app to tray when you close the app window
+* Desktop notifications
+    - Clicking on notification bring the app to focus and open the specific person chat/room
+* Unread message counter in dock
+* Auto start the app when you log-in to your machine (configurable)
+* Auto check for updates on startup and notify user if any (configurable)
+* Auto check for internet on startup and keep retiring to connect every 60 seconds if offline
+* Open external links in your OS default web browser
+* Preserve window position and size
+* Prevent multiple chat app instances from running
+* CTRL+F shortcut to search

 ### Acknowledgements